 CMTS Role in U.S. Ocean Policy

-To make recommendations and identify areas where common interests and goals exist between the CMTS and the Ocean Policy Committee (OPC).
+To make recommendations and identify areas where common interests and goals exist between CMTS and Domestic Ocean Policy Initiatives.

-The CMTS aims to support the OPC in their work as it relates to the MTS.
+The CMTS aims to support ocean policy initiatives as it relates to the MTS.

-The CMTS Executive Secretariat will continue to be involved in the Science & Technology and Ocean Resource Management subcommittees under the newly organized OPC.
-In particular, the CMTS Maritime Data Integrated Action Team is working with OPC staff to address the acquisition, analysis and sharing of AIS data.
-The CMTS will coordinate with the DOT-wide ocean policy working group.
+The CMTS Executive Secretariat will continue to be involved in the Science & Technology and Ocean Resource Management subcommittees under the Ocean Policy Committee and other USG initiatives.

 Chronology of Ocean Policy